-A tour of Uncle Tom’s Cabin Historic Site, includes a visit to Rev. Josiah Henson’s cabin, smokehouse, sawmill, Henson family cemetery, and other exhibits.
+Step into Rev. Josiah Henson’s cabin, smokehouse, sawmill and visit the Henson family cemetery, all at the Uncle Tom’s Cabin Historic Site.
 Josiah Henson lived in the cabin during much of his time in the area, from 1841 until his death in 1883.
 Henson was the inspiration for Harriet Beecher Stowe’s anti-slavery novel, Uncle Tom’s Cabin.
-The 5-acres complex is part of the original 200 acres of land purchased in 1841 to establish the Dawn Settlement, a community for escaped slaves.
+The 5-acre complex is part of the original 200 acres of land purchased in 1841 to establish the Dawn Settlement, a community for escaped slaves.

 Uncle Tom’s Cabin: 29251 Uncle Tom’s Road, Dresden • 519-638-2978